Race Pages: What are the differences between head gasket materials, and how do you

-- Yes, our Pro-Seal performance head gasket is designed specifically for street/strip or naturally aspirated racing engines.
+- Yes, we manufacture Performance Composite head gaskets and Embossed Steel Shim head gaskets designed specifically for street/strip or naturally aspirated racing engines.

 - WHEN IS A PERFORMANCE HEAD GASKET NECESSARY?

 - Whenever cylinder pressure is substantially increased, usually as a result of performance enhancing modifications.
-In our conversations with customers we've heard the same numbers repeated quite often.
 Over 8 pounds boost, or over 150hp of nitrous oxide.

-- SCE manufactures the full range of performance head gaskets, from our Pro-Seal composite for moderate performance increases such as Street blowers or 150hp nitrous kits, all the way to our Pro-Copper head gaskets which provide superior sealing in extreme conditions.
+- It depends on the components in the engine and the intended use.
+Please see the “Compression Limitations” page on this site.
+SCE manufactures the full range of performance head gaskets, from our Pro-Seal composite for moderate performance increases such as Street blowers or 150hp nitrous kits, all the way to our Pro-Copper head gaskets which provide superior sealing in extreme conditions.

-- Extreme performance enhancing modifications; 15:1 or higher compression ratios, high levels of boost, or nitrous kits exceeding 200hp.
+- Extreme performance enhancing modifications, exotic racing fuels; 16:1 and higher compression ratios, high levels of boost, or nitrous kits exceeding 200hp.

 - Piston to head clearance adjustments.
 If for example, @ TDC, the piston and rod assembly is too close to the head, a thicker head gasket can restore the proper clearances.
-SCE copper head gaskets are available as thick as .093”.
+SCE copper head gaskets are available in 12 thicknesses up to .110”.